JupiterOne/graph-zoom/docs/jupiterone.md

 ## Zoom + JupiterOne Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

 - Visualize Zoom user, user settings, roles, and groups in the JupiterOne graph.
 - Map Zoom users to employees in your JupiterOne account.
 - Monitor changes to ingested Zoom resources using JupiterOne alerts.